 \section{Conclusions}

-We proposed hybrid schemes where purification is used together with asymmetric \acp{QECC} to exchange information over a quantum network.
-The key idea is that purification gives rise to an equivalent quantum communication channel with asymmetric Pauli error probabilities.
-We show that significant performance improvements can be achieved by performing a few steps of purifications, followed by teleporting protected with \acp{QECC}.
-For example, starting from a Werner state, assuming one purification step and a target logical qubit error probability $10^{-3}$, the purification-only protocol requires an initial fidelity $\mathcal{F}_0 \ge 99.85 \%$, while the proposed hybrid protocol using an asymmetric $[[13,1]]$ code works with $\mathcal{F}_0 \ge 95 \%$.
+We proposed a hybrid schemes where distillation is used together with asymmetric \acp{QECC} to exchange information over a quantum network.
+The key idea is that distillation gives rise to an equivalent quantum communication channel with asymmetric Pauli error probabilities.
+We show that significant performance improvements can be achieved by performing a few steps of distillations, followed by teleporting protected with \acp{QECC}.
+For example, starting from a Werner state, assuming one distillation step and a target logical qubit error probability $10^{-3}$, the distillation-only protocol requires an initial fidelity $\mathcal{F}_0 \ge 99.85 \%$, while the proposed hybrid protocol using an asymmetric $[[13,1]]$ code works with $\mathcal{F}_0 \ge 95 \%$.
 In a quantum network scenario where several swapping steps are needed to connect two nodes, we have shown how to design efficient hybrid schemes fulfilling given network quality requirements.
-It results that, for both single link and quantum network scenarios, the proposed hybrid purification/\ac{QEC} protocols give substantial advantages in terms of latency and fidelity with respect to purification-only communication protocols.
+It results that, for both single link and quantum network scenarios, the proposed hybrid distillation/\ac{QEC} protocols give substantial advantages in terms of latency and fidelity with respect to distillation-only communication protocols.